-1. Plaintiffs Robert Torch and Jesus Gomez ("Plaintiffs") bring this class action on behalf of themselves and all others similarly situated, by and through the undersigned attorneys, against Defendants Windsor Surry Company, d/b/a WindsorONE ("Windsor Surry"), and Windsor Willits Company, d/b/a Windsor Mill ("Windsor Mill") and Windsor Holding Company (collectively "Defendants"), the manufacturer of the WindsorONE and WindsorONE+ Protected trim board products.
+1. Plaintiffs Robert Torch and Jesus Gomez ("Plaintiffs") bring this class action on behalf of themselves and all others similarly situated, by and through the undersigned attorneys, against Defendants Windsor Surry Company, d/b/a WindsorONE ("Windsor Surry"), and Windsor Willits Company, d/b/a Windsor Mill ("Windsor Mill") and Windsor Holding Company

+(collectively "Defendants"), the manufacturer of the WindsorONE and WindsorONE+ Protected trim board products.
 Plaintiffs allege, upon personal knowledge as to themselves and their own acts and experiences, and upon information and belief following the investigation of counsel as to all other matters, as follows.

-2. Defendants marketed and sold trim board with a 10-year warranty under the brand name of WindsorONE, which they advertised as being defect-free, suitable or indicated for exterior use, and more durable and superior in performance than competing products.
-In reality, however, the WindsorONE trim board prematurely deteriorates, rots, and decays, resulting in significant damage to property owners, including Plaintiffs.
-Specifically, the WindsorONE trim board suffers from three common defects, each of which independently lead to wood rot: (1) a failure to use a rot-resistant wood, (2) a failure to use a preservative to deter wood rot, and (3) a failure to use a waterproof adhesive.
+2. Defendants marketed and sold trim board with a 10-year warranty under the brand name of WindsorONE, which they advertised as being defect-free, suitable or indicated for exterior use, and more durable and superior in performance than competing products. made from other woods such as redwood and western red cedar.1 In reality, however, ~~the~~ WindsorONE trim board prematurely deteriorates, rots, and decays, often within two to eight years of application, resulting in significant damage to property owners, including Plaintiffs.
+Specifically, ~~the~~ WindsorONE trim board suffers from ~~three~~ four common defects, each of which independently lead to wood rot: (1) a~~Defendants~~' failure to use a rot-resistant wood, (2) ~~a~~ failure to use a preservative to deter wood rot, ~~and~~ (3) ~~a~~ failure to use a waterproof adhesive and (4) relying on primer as part of face sealing of the wood substrate to prevent it from getting wet, and subsequent decay and rotting.